 Machine Learning models, and Deep Learning models in particular, require training sets that contain millions to billions of examples, and it takes months and massive amounts of manpower to get them labeled.
 Jaxon replaces these costly, slow, error-prone, inconsistent human labelers by automating the data labeling process.
 Jaxon’s output feeds into predictive models and classifiers as training data.

 With Jaxon, machine learning applications make more accurate classifications and predictions.

 Jaxon is deployed in the form of a Docker stack and can be deployed on premises or in the cloud.

 Does Jaxon support other languages?

 Jaxon is generally language agnostic and learns from statistical patterns discovered in a corpus rather than from the actual language(s) contained in the corpus.
-Jaxon has not yet been certified for languages that use non-Roman characters or different morphology to English such as Arabic, Hebrew, or Chinese.
+We currently support English, Spanish, German, French, Italian, Portuguese, and Dutch.
+It is possible to certify Jaxon for other languages as needed.

 What are some specific use cases for Jaxon?

 Jaxon labels can be used for any task that requires natural language processing.
 Some use cases that have seen great success are: